GAumala/QALog/README.md

 ```

 Every time something is logged, a notification is posted showing how many lines
 have been logged so far.
-You can use this notification to clear the log.
+This notification can be used to clear the logs.

 ## License